SyedT1/Shared_Task1_HateSpeech/README.md

 - README files in evaluation phase directories

 ## Recent Updates
+- Added adversarial training for BanglaBERT in Subtask 1A with FGM and AWP methods
 - Added results for BanglaBERT-large, DistilBERT, and XLM-RoBERTa-base models
 - Implemented FreeLB adversarial training
 - Completed adversarial attacks with BanglaBERT (cse-buet-nlp)